rimansingh/rimansingh/README.md

 <br clear="both">

-<p align="center">Motivated IT professional with 2 years of experience in DevOps and cloud engineering, specializing in AWS and Azure.
+<p align="left">Motivated IT professional with 2 years of experience in DevOps and cloud engineering, specializing in AWS and Azure.
 Proficient in system administration, automation, and CI/CD pipelines.
 Passionate about expanding my expertise in cloud platforms and contributing to innovative solutions within a collaborative environment.
 Let's build the future together! 🚀</p>

 ###